Reims by Mouth: What a Thousand Years of French Kings Taught This City About Eating

 Address: 9 Place Saint-Nicaise GPS: 49.2478° N, 4.0315° E Hours: Daily 9:30 AM–5:30 PM Tours: €25–45

 Taittinger's cellars occupy 13th-century chalk quarries with the deepest galleries in Reims.
-The house specializes in Blanc de Blancs (100% Chardonnay), and their Comtes de Champagne is legendary.
-Tours are intimate and informative, with tastings in atmospheric underground chambers.
+After an 18-month renovation, the cellars reopened in July 2024 with upgraded experiences.
+The house specializes in Blanc de Blancs (100% Chardonnay), and their Comtes de Champagne is among the region's most celebrated prestige cuvées.

 Pommery